-The Lakewatch program is made possible through the dedication of its volunteers and Lakewatch Chairs, Théo Charette and Ron Zurawell.
-We would like to thank Garry Kissel and Cindie Kissel for their efforts in collecting data in 2008.
-We would also like to thank Lisa Brodziak and Sophie Damlencour who were summer interns with ALMS in 2008.
+The Lakewatch program is made possible through the dedication of its volunteers and Lakewatch Chairs, Al Sosiak and Ron Zurawell.
+We would like to thank Garry Kissel and Cindie Kissel for their efforts in collecting data in 2009.
+We would also like to thank Noemie Jenni and Cristen Symes who were summer interns with ALMS in 2009.
 Project Technical Coordinator, Jill Anderson was instrumental in planning and organizing the field program.
 Technologists, Shelley Manchur, Mike Bilyk, Brian Jackson and John Willis were involved in the logistics planning and training aspects of the program.
 Doreen LeClair and Chris Rickard were responsible for data management.
 Théo Charette (ALMS President) and Jill Anderson (Program Manager) were responsible for program administration and planning.
-Théo Charette, Ron Zurawell (Limnologist, AENV), Lori Neufeld, and Sarah Lord prepared the original report.
+Théo Charette, Ron Zurawell (Limnologist, AENV), Lori Neufeld, and Sarah Lord prepared the original report, which was updated by Sarah Lord for 2009.
 Alberta Environment and the Beaver River Watershed Alliance (BRWA) were major sponsors of the Lakewatch program.